Start Printed Page 22935

 Notice and request for comment.

-An agency may not conduct or sponsor, and a respondent is not required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.
+An agency may not conduct or sponsor, and respondents are not required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.

-The OCC is soliciting comment on a revision to its collection titled “Uniform Transfer Agency Registration and Amendment Form.”
+The OCC is soliciting comment concerning the revision of the information collection titled “Regulation C—Home Mortgage Disclosure.”
 The OCC also is giving notice that it has sent the collection to OMB for review.

-All comments received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
-Do not include any information in your comments or supporting materials that you consider confidential or inappropriate for public disclosure.
+Instructions: You must include “OCC” as the agency name and “1557-NEW” in your comment.
+In general, the OCC will publish comments on www.reginfo.gov without change, including any business or personal information provided, such as name and address information, email addresses, or phone numbers.
+Comments received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
+Do not include any information in your comment or supporting materials that you consider confidential or inappropriate for public disclosure.

 Start Further Info